OpenMS/pyopenms-docs/docs/source/user_guide/peptides_proteins.rst

 In this tutorial, we will cover a step-by-step guide on how to use the pyopenms library to generate modified peptides from a given amino acid sequence.

 .. code-block:: python
-    :linenos:

     import pyopenms as poms

     # Create an amino acid sequence using the fromString() method of the AASequence class.
     # In this example, we will use the amino acid sequence "TESTMTECSTMTESTR"
     sequence = poms.AASequence.fromString("TESTMTECSTMTESTR")

     # We use the names "Oxidation (M)" and "Carbamidomethyl (C)" for the variable and fixed modifications, respectively.
     variable_mod_names = [b"Oxidation (M)"]
     fixed_mod_names = [b"Carbamidomethyl (C)"]

     # We then use the getModifications() method of the ModifiedPeptideGenerator class to get the modifications for these names.
     variable_modifications = poms.ModifiedPeptideGenerator.getModifications(variable_mod_names)
     fixed_modifications = poms.ModifiedPeptideGenerator.getModifications(fixed_mod_names)

     # Apply the fixed modifications to the amino acid sequence
     poms.ModifiedPeptideGenerator.applyFixedModifications(fixed_modifications, sequence)

     # Define the maximum number of variable modifications allowed
     max_variable_mods = 1

     # Generate the modified peptides
     peptides_with_variable_modifications = []
     keep_unmodified_in_result = False
     poms.ModifiedPeptideGenerator.applyVariableModifications(variable_modifications, sequence, max_variable_mods,
                                                              peptides_with_variable_modifications,
                                                              keep_unmodified_in_result)

     # Print the modified peptides generated using Fixed modifications and their mono-isotopic mass.
     print("Fixed:", sequence.toString())
     print("Mono-isotopic mass:", sequence.getMonoWeight())

     # Print the modified peptides generated using variable modifications and their mono-isotopic mass.
     for peptide in peptides_with_variable_modifications:
         print("Variable:", peptide.toString())
         print("Mono-isotopic mass:", peptide.getMonoWeight())

 The above code outputs:

 .. code-block:: output